Gilbert Kaplan

 Gilbert Edmund Kaplan (March 3, 1941 – January 1, 2016) was an American businessman and financial publisher.
 He was also an aficionado of the music of Gustav Mahler, and an amateur conductor of Mahler's Symphony No. 2.

-Career
+Biography

 Kaplan was born at French Hospital in New York City on March 3, 1941, and grew up in Lawrence on Long Island.
-He studied at Duke University, and earned a bachelor's degree from The New School for Social Research.
+His older brother was the composer Joseph Brooks.
+Kaplan studied at Duke University, and earned a bachelor's degree from The New School for Social Research.
 He later studied at New York University School of Law.
 In 1963, Kaplan took a job as an economist with the American Stock Exchange, at a salary of $15,000 per year.
 Kaplan founded the magazine Institutional Investor in 1967.
 He was publisher of the magazine until 1990, and editor-in-chief for two more years, although he sold it in 1984.
 The New York Times reported: "The price was never disclosed but was rumored to be about $75 million."